-Sheltering:
+Sheltering

 With close to 500 homes impacted, many families struggle to find temporary shelter and permanent home solutions.
 The American Red Cross opened a temporary shelter for displaced survivors in Cave City, one of the most impacted areas of the state.
-While most of the survivors of this disaster are fortunate enough to be able to temporarily shelter with family members in their current communities, long-term sheltering and housing options for the 250 households who had major damage or completely lost their homes are uncertain.
+While most of the survivors of this disaster are fortunate enough to be able to shelter with family members in their current communities temporarily, long-term sheltering and housing options for the 250 households who had major damage or completely lost their homes are uncertain.
 Sheltering solutions close to schools and places of employment will be a main priority for local and state officials.

-Power Outages:
+Power Outages

-At the peak of the event, an estimated 30,941 households were without power, and as of writing this letter there are currently 3,600 households still without power.
-The power companies are working to restore lines and power to the community where it is safe to do so.
+At the peak of the event, an estimated 30,941 households were without power, and at the time of the initial request letter, 3,600 households were still without power.
+The power companies worked to restore lines and power to the community where it is safe to do so.
 Even as the damage assessment teams continue to survey the damage, downed power lines are throughout the affected area.

-Disaster Related Unemployment and Other Community Impacts:
+Disaster-Related Unemployment and Other Community Impacts